researchart/rose6icse/submissions/available/README.md

 ### Running Test

 Our analyzer detects eight vulnerabilities discussed in the paper.
-(Table 1)
+The list of eight vulnerabilities are summarized in :

+<b>Table1 : Known vulnerabilities patched by the Solidity compiler and the number of contracts that are vulnerable to them</b>

+Each of the vulnerabilities are explained through out section 5 in the paper.

 To execute the static analzer, enter the following command.